|

 somewhere, especially since Mom told me that they liked it when

 she first started making it.
-Three cups of
+Three cups of water seems like an unreasonable amount to

 me - especially the "1 Tbl. of corn starch in 1 cup of water"